proteneer/terran/README.md

 c = cluster(data, period)

-# print results of the cluster
+# print results of the partitioning each dimension
 for d in c.dimensions:
     print d, c.partition(d)

-# get assignment
+# get assignment of each point to a cluster
 c.assign()
 ```

 <h2> Misc </h2>
 Terran is named after Yutong's Starcraft race.